From BR Bullpen

 Tino Martinez was signed as a 1st round draft pick in the 1988 amateur draft by the Seattle Mariners and scout Luke Wrenn.
 He hit .369/~.401/.615 for Team USA in 1987.
 He was second to Ty Griffin among the team's regulars in average and led the team with 9 homers and 38 RBI.
 His 11 doubles tied Scott Livingstone for the most on the club.
 His 35 runs were third behind Griffin and Ted Wood.
-In the 1987 Pan American Games, Martinez hit 19 RBI in the round-robin phase to tie Orestes Kindelan for the lead.
-His six RBI in a single contest are a US record; Tommy Mendonca tied the mark in 2011.
+In the 1987 Pan American Games, Martinez collected 19 RBI in the round-robin phase to tie Orestes Kindelan for the lead.
+His 6 RBI in a single contest are a US record; Tommy Mendonca tied the mark in 2011.
 That year, he hit .407/.452/.796 in the World Cup, was named the All-Star first baseman and won the MVP award even though the USA did not win the tourney.
 In the finale against Cuba, he homered twice.
-He scored 12, hit 6 home runs and drove in 21 in the tournament.
+He scored 12 runs, hit 6 home runs and drove in 21 in the tournament.
 He tied Luis Casanova for second in RBI behind Robin Ventura, was third in hits behind Ventura and Antonio Pacheco and tied Omar Linares for second in home runs behind Casanova.

 Tino's most notable achievements in his career came when he helped lead the Yankees to World Series championships in 1996, 1998, 1999, and 2000.
 The four titles formed what is considered one of the great dynasties the game has ever seen.
 He also won the Home Run Derby in 1997.

-His best season statistically came in 1997, when he was second in the American League in home runs and RBI (with 44 and 141 respectively), and finished second in AL MVP voting.
+His best season statistically came in 1997, when he was second in the American League in home runs and RBI (with 44 and 141 respectively), and finished second in the AL MVP voting.
 Ironically, this was the only season between 1996 and 2000 when the Yankees did not win the World Series.

-Martinez signed with ESPN on February 21, 2006 to be an analyst on Baseball Tonight, his playing days apparently over.
+Martinez signed with ESPN on February 21, 2006 to be an analyst on Baseball Tonight, his playing days now over.
 He planned to balance these part-time duties with finishing his studies at the University of Tampa, where he was 19 credit hours short of a degree in business management.
 In 2007, he became a volunteer assistant coach for the University of South Florida under his college coach Lelo Prado.
-He later worked as an analyst on Yankees broacasts on the YES Network, working with Michael Kay and John Flaherty.
+He later worked as an analyst on Yankees broadcasts on the YES Network, working with Michael Kay and John Flaherty.
 In 2013 he was hired to be the Miami Marlins' hitting coach under new manager Mike Redmond.
-However, Martinez resigned as hitting coach on July 28th amid allegations that he was verbally and physically abusive to players.
+However, Martinez resigned on July 28th amid allegations that he was verbally and physically abusive to players.
 He was replaced by John Pierson.
-On June 21, 2014 the Yankees dedicated a plaque to Martinez inside of Monument Park.
+On June 21, 2014 the Yankees dedicated a plaque to Martinez inside Monument Park.

 Notable Achievements